Early Childhood: Observation & Assessment

 Violations of these academic standards will result in the assignment of a failing grade and subsequent loss of credit for the course.

 Level of Application

 The course will then discuss various types of observation and recording tools, as well as the advantages and disadvantages associated with each.
 Students will learn how to set goals, plan, and choose the best instrument for specific situations.
-Included will be tools for assessing environments, developmental milestones and programming.
+Included will be tools for assessing environments, programming, and child-staff interactions.
 The why, when, where, what and how of conducting appropriate observations and authentic assessments will be covered.